10 Reasons to Use an Interview Coach

 - You will learn to identify your own strengths.
 Many of us have been doing our jobs for so long that we take our achievements and strengths for granted and often find it difficult to correctly identify how we are bringing value to our employers.

-- You will learn to understand what the interviewer wants, to see things from their perspective and to tailor your answers accordingly.
+- Coaching will guide you to understand what the interviewer wants, see things from their perspective and to tailor your answers accordingly.
 You’ll start to think like a buyer not a seller.

 - Understanding how to answer competency based/ behavioural questions.
 These are becoming an increasingly popular form of question and it is important to know what the employer is looking for and how to best structure your answers.